texastribune/docks/README.md

 --------

 Git subtrees let us store all our Docker images in one place while giving each image its own Git remote and history at the same time.
+Using git subtrees also gives us:

+* Ability to do webhooks from the Index for these Dockerfiles
+* Ability to do tagged builds in the Index for these Dockerfiles
+* Simpler developer overhead of maintaining *n* projects:
+    * It's easier to get started because you only have to check out one git repository and set up one project in your editor
+    * You can refer to other Dockerfiles easier
+    * We can implement best practices across all of our Dockerfiles at once

 ### Usage

-To help with the verbose arguments to `git subtree`, there's a helper included.
+To help with the verbose arguments to `git subtree`, there's a helper included:
+`subtree`.

 #### Adding all the Git remotes